 A Phoenikerx’s Guide to Cuba

-All that being said, this guide is for those who have already booked travel to Cuba and for those daredevils who will take their chances and go there before the new regulations are announced.
+That said, this guide is for those who have already booked travel to Cuba and for those daredevils who will take their chances and go there before the new regulations are announced.

 Let’s start with what you need to know about getting there…

-For now (until new regulations are announced) you can fly to Cuba from the U.S. For Phoenikerxs, there are a few alternatives:
+For now (until new regulations are announced), you can fly to Cuba from the U.S. For Phoenikerxs, there are a few alternatives:

 1. Fly from La Phoenikera to Cuba with one or two layovers.

-3. If you’re’ kind of iffy about traveling from the U.S., do what Americans have been doing for ages and go to Cuba through Mexico.
+3. If you’re kind of iffy about traveling from the U.S., do what Americans have been doing for ages and go to Cuba through Mexico.

 This is the visa you fill out before boarding your plane to Cuba.

 When you check in at the airport, you’ll go through the process of “explaining” why you are traveling to Cuba.
-The reason for your travel has to fit under one of 12 categories (family visits, official government business, journalistic activity, professional research and professional meetings, educational activities, religious activities, public performances, athletics and other competitions, support for the Cuban people, humanitarian projects, activities of private foundations or research or educational institutes, exportation/importation of information, certain export transactions).
+The reason for your travel has to fit under one of 12 categories (family visits, official government business, journalistic activity, professional research and professional meetings, educational activities, religious activities, public performances, athletics, and other competitions, support for the Cuban people, humanitarian projects, activities of private foundations or research or educational institutes, exportation/importation of information, certain export transactions).
 The current reality is that your travel fits pretty much under any of these.

 Lodging

-From the airport to your hotel, casa particular or whatever lodging accommodation you chose…
+From the airport to your hotel, casa particular, or whatever lodging accommodation you chose…

 Money

 How do you tell the different currencies apart?
-Tourist bills say “pesos convertibles” on them and they are glittery.
+Tourist bills say “pesos convertibles” on them, and they are glittery.

-Beer is 1.25 – 1.50 CUC and mojitos and other cocktails are 3 CUC.
-We only went to one place that charged 2.75 per beer but people drinking there were being ripped off.
-Especially because they sell beer on the street for the regular price.
+Beer is 1.25 – 1.50 CUC, and mojitos and other cocktails are 3 CUC.
+We only went to one place that charged 2.75 per beer, but people drinking there were being ripped off, especially because they sell beer on the street for the regular price.
 You can easily get a beer buzz for less than 10 CUC and head to a highly touristy and pricey bar/club if that’s your thing, and yes, you can drink on the street.

 The first day there…

 If you go to a regular store, you will pay 1 – 1.50 CUC (sometimes less) for a large water bottle.
 If you buy water at a restaurant or other similar place, you’ll pay that for a small water bottle.
-We recommend you just buy big ones and plenty of them.
+We recommend you purchase big ones and plenty of them.

 Internet